-For more than 80 years, the McWhorter School of Pharmacy has been at the forefront of pharmacy education.
-Our School was founded as part of Howard College in 1927, with a handful of students and a small number of faculty.
+For 90 years, McWhorter School of Pharmacy has been at the forefront of pharmacy education.
+Our school was founded as part of Howard College in 1927, with a handful of students and a small number of faculty.
 The stock market crash in 1929 and new accreditation requirements forced Howard College to close the pharmacy school after only two years.
 However the Alabama State Board of Pharmacy and the Alabama Pharmaceutical Association pushed the administration of Howard College to reopen the program in 1932, and by the late 1930s, the school was the largest pharmacy program in the South.

 The McWhorter School of Pharmacy remains one of the most influential pharmacy schools in the country, with graduates who are transforming lives in a variety of settings, from acute care to retail to executive management with some of the world's leading pharmaceutical companies.